-Although empowerment can be affective, according to Nickie Fonda, Managing Director of a consulting firm, there are a number of reasons why empowerment is still a concept more talked about than practiced (19).
+Although empowerment can be affective, according to Nickie Fonda, empowerment is still a concept more talked about than practiced (19).
 She states that in many cases, senior managers fail to anticipate the significant changes that empowerment brings to an organization (19).
 Fonda continues to explain that empowerment can also raise concerns about the capability of the staff as they receive greater authority and are required to manage the performance of the business (19).
 Some managers are not equipped or trained to handle the additional responsibilities and therefore fail to complete the transition (19).